-So excited to announce that I will be returning to Italy, May 2018.
+So excited to announce that I did return to Italy, May 2018.
 Venice and Florence for three weeks.
 Florence is the cradle of the Renaissance, art everywhere.
-Uffizi Gallery, accademia, churches and cathedrals, street art, inspirations at every turn.
+Uffizi Gallery, Galleria dell'Accademia, churches and cathedrals, street art, inspirations at every turn.
 Venice is an enchanted city of canals and narrow passageways.
 And the food, another art form that includes wine.

 Day trips to Burano and Murano inspired by the art of lace making and blown glass.
 Burano is also know for its brightly coloured buildings.
 Colour, yes! there will be plenty of opportunity to take great photographs.

 Encaustic, an ancient art form, three elements required to be called encaustic, beeswax, damar and heat.
 Understanding how to work with this molten medium creates a constant learning process and a never ending opportunity to discover new techniques with new materials.
 While to date I have worked exclusively with molten encaustic medium, I have recently been introduced to a cold encaustic medium(not cold wax), so I am excited to explore this wonderful new medium and all the possibilities it offers.
 Unlike most other mediums, encaustic art is limited only by ones imagination as it is so very versatile.

 Encaustic medium creates layers, depth and is ideal for embedding objects and using a myriad other materials to establish colour and dimensionality.
 Unfortunate photos of these pieces do not fully represent the depth of the clear layers over and between the layers of colour and materials and the rich textures created as the medium cools and solidifies.
 Encaustic can be smooth as glass or very three dimensional.
 Encaustic is tactile and needs to be experienced.
 While many artist discourage touching their pieces, I encourage touching.